Configure and Deploy Confluent Private Cloud Gateway using Docker

 • [4] The name of the Kafka cluster.

 • [5] A list of Kafka bootstrap servers in the format host:port.
 At minimum, one bootstrap server is required per Kafka cluster.
-For each listener, one can define one bootstrap server.
+For each listener, you can define one bootstrap server.

-• [6] A unique identifier for the bootstrap-server.
-Recommended to use the protocol, such as SASL_PLAINTEXT, SSL or PLAINTEXT_SASL_PLAIN for clear distinction between both TLS channel type and SASL mechanism.
+• [6] A unique identifier for the bootstrap server.
+Use the protocol name (such as SASL_PLAINTEXT, SSL, or PLAINTEXT_SASL_PLAIN) for clear distinction between the TLS channel type and SASL mechanism.

-• [7] The bootstrap endpoint of the Kafka broker in the format, protocol://host:port
+• [7] The bootstrap endpoint of the Kafka broker in the format: host:port.

 See the SSL configuration section for details.